histefanhere/lennpy/README.md

 Python Package for accessing [Lenny faces](https://knowyourmeme.com/memes/%CD%A1-%CD%9C%CA%96-%CD%A1-lenny-face)

-One day I woke up and decided that I needed lenny faces in my projects, but I was dissapointed when I found the lack of categorized and easily accessable lenny faces in Python.
+One day I woke up and decided that I needed lenny faces in my projects, but I was disappointed when I found the lack of categorized and easily accessable lenny faces in Python.
 So I made this.

 ## Installation